DOG BITE LAWYER

 Jersey City & Freehold Attorneys serving Essex, Hudson, Monmouth County, and Nearby NJ Areas

-At Clark and Clark our attorneys are ready and willing to handle your dog bite case.
+At Clark, Clark & Noonan our attorneys are ready and willing to handle your dog bite case.
 An immediate investigation and documentation of the facts and circumstances surrounding a dog bite can be crucial in the ultimate conclusion of a dog bite case.
 For a free case evaluation, please call us at 732-303-7857.

 Who is Responsible For a Dog Bite?